 However, since the research I’ve looked at focuses more on techniques like the start and stop method, the squeeze technique, sensate focusing etc, I’ll look at kegels separately.

-Kegel exercises in fact feature heavily in self-help articles online, with article I’ve read telling men to work on their PC muscle (even thought it’s not really the PC muscle that’s most important.)
+Kegel exercises feature heavily in self-help articles online.
+Most articles I’ve read tell men to work on their pelvic floor muscles.

-In 2014, Italian researchers looked into the effect of pelvic floor muscle rehabilitation for men with lifelong PE, with promising results.
+In 2014, Italian researchers studied the effect of pelvic floor rehabilitation for men with lifelong PE, with promising results.